sparkflows/sparkflows-docs/docs/installation/security/security-session.rst

     server.cookie.secure.httpOnly=true

-.. note:: Make sure to change the default value of above parameter to true
+.. note:: Make sure to change the default value of above parameters to true